There are four junctures where student progress is evaluated:

 - At the end of the first year, students must have maintained a B average in all courses, received a B or better in each neuroscience core course, and performed satisfactorily in research rotations.

-- Also at the end of the first year, students must pass the written qualifying exam, which covers material in the neuroscience core courses.
+- At the end of the core curriculum (fall term), students complete the written qualifying exam that covers material in the neuroscience core courses.

-- In the Spring of the second year, students submit an NRSA-style written document -- a thesis proposal -- to their oral exam committee; each committee examines each student in an oral exam, testing the student's grasp of the literature, methods, and concepts involved in the project.
+- In the Spring of the second year, students submit an NRSA-style written document to their oral exam committee composed of four NGP faculty.
+The committee examines the student in an oral exam, testing their grasp of the literature, methods, and concepts involved in the project.

-- The final step is defense of a thesis and graduation.
+- The final step is defense of a dissertation and graduation.